dimfeld/dotfiles/README.md

 # Tmux

-The prefix key is bound to `option-a`.
-This is different from the common `ctrl-a` or default `ctrl-b`, but prevents conflicts with `command-left` on a Mac, which sends `ctrl-a`.
+The prefix key is bound to `ctrl-a`.

 - `Prefix ,` - Rename window
 - `Prefix s` - Split horizontal